-Mendeleev’s wish led to his discovery of the periodic law and his creation of the periodic table – one of the most iconic symbols ever seen in science: almost everyone recognizes it instantly: science has few other creations as well-known as the periodic table.
+Mendeleev’s wish led to his discovery of the periodic law and his creation of the periodic table – one of the most iconic symbols in science: almost everyone recognizes it instantly: science has few other creations as well-known as the periodic table.

 Using his periodic table, Mendeleev predicted the existence and properties of new chemical elements.
 When these elements were discovered, his place in the history of science was assured.

 Early Life and Education

 Dmitri Ivanovich Mendeleev was born on February 8, 1834 in Verkhnie Aremzyani, in the Russian province of Siberia.
-His family was unusually large: he may have had as many as 16 brothers and sisters, although the exact number is uncertain.
+His family was unusually large – he may have had as many as 16 brothers and sisters; the exact number is uncertain.

-His father was a teacher who had graduated at Saint Petersburg’s Main Pedalogical Institute – a teacher training institution.
+His father was a teacher and graduate of Saint Petersburg’s Main Pedagogical Institute – a teacher training institution.

 Dmitri’s mother re-opened a glass factory which had originally been started by his father and then closed.
 She did this after her Dmitri’s father went blind.
-Dmitri’s father died when Dmitri was just 13 and the glass factory burned down when he was 15.
+Dmitri’s father died when Dmitri was just 13.
+The glass factory burned down when he was 15.

-Aged 16, he moved to Saint Petersburg, which was then Russia’s capital city.
+At age 16, Dmitri moved to Saint Petersburg, which was then Russia’s capital city.
 He won a place at his father’s old college, in part because the head of the college had known his father.
 He trained there to be a teacher.

-By the time he was 20, Dmitri Mendeleev was showing his promise and publishing original research papers.
-Suffering from tuberculosis, he often had to work from bed.
+By the time he was 20, Dmitri Mendeleev was publishing original research papers.
+Crippled at times by tuberculosis, he often worked from bed.
 He graduated as the top student in his year, despite the fact that his uncontrollable temper had made him unpopular with some of his teachers and fellow students.

 In 1855, aged 21, he got a job teaching science in Simferopol, Crimea, but soon returned to St. Petersburg.
 There he studied for a master’s degree in chemistry at the University of St. Petersburg.
 He was awarded his degree in 1856.